Igigog/anomaly-modding-book/src/quests/npc_creation.md

 always_arrived              = true
 ```

-- `[bar_visitors_barman_stalker_trader_squad]:online_offline_group`
-  No need to explain again.
-See Chapter 1.

-- `faction = stalker`
-  Squad faction.

 - `npc = bar_visitors_barman_stalker_trader`
   NPCs that are guaranteed to be spawned in the squad.
 You put object section here.
-See Chapter 1.

 - `target_smart = bar_visitors`
   The squad will try to reach this smart terrain and will stay here forever.
 Can use a condlist to change target.